web3/web3.js/docs/docs/guides/getting_started/getting_started.md

 //instantiate contract
 const uniswapToken = new web3.eth.Contract(abi, address)

-//create the subcription to all the 'Transfer' events const subscription = uniswapToken.events.Transfer();
+//create the subscription to all the 'Transfer' events const subscription = uniswapToken.events.Transfer();

 //listen to the events